QuentindiMeo/QuentindiMeo/README.md

 ---

-<b>I don't have much to show you really, but what you will find here is a compilation of school projects and personal projects: math, interactive games, IA, language exploration, coding style flexing...
-Hope you will find something interesting in here!</b>
+<b>I don't have much to show you really, but what you will find here is a compilation of school projects and personal projects: math, interactive games, AI, language exploration, coding style flexing...
+I hope you'll find something interesting in here!</b>

 ---